konvajs/site/source/docs/filters/Invert.md

-#HTML5 Canvas Konva Invert Image Tutorial
+title: Invert Image Tutorial
+---

 To apply filter to an `Konva.Image`, we have to cache it first with `cache()` function.
 Then apply filter with `filter()` function.